RockLib/RockLib.Logging/docs/Console.md

 }
 ```

-Now when the app is run you should see the following in the console:
+When you run the application, you should see the following in the console:

 ```
 8 / 2 = 4